williampepple1/browser-audio-transcriber/README.md

    - Click "📥 Download Transcript" to save as a text file
    - Files are automatically named with timestamps

+6. **Refresh Transcript**
+   - Click "Refresh Transcript" to reset the state of the extension

 ### Supported Audio Sources

 - YouTube videos